rolfvreijdenberger/izzum-statemachine/README.md

 for doing transitions and using business rules for the transition guard logic.
 By using the [open/closed principle](https://en.wikipedia.org/wiki/Open/closed_principle "open/closed principle on wikipedia")
 we give you the means to adjust the logic provided by this library to your needs.
+Subclassing and/or using hooks in the code allow you to add logging, event dispatching etc.

 ###thoroughly documented###
 find out how it works and what matters in clean code and excellent inline